Graduate Catalog Program Information:

 School of Graduate Studies

-The mission of our master's program is to offer students the knowledge and skills necessary to become socially responsible professionals and leaders in the field of mass communication in a diverse global society.
+Our master's program offers students the knowledge and skills necessary to become socially responsible professionals and leaders in the field of mass communication in a diverse global society.

 - Outstanding faculty with professional and international experience

 - State-of-the-art computer labs, TV studios, and photography equipment